Nate-Tendo/application_programing_lighning_talk/README.md

 ## Installation
 tkinter is already included in standard python installations, so no additional steps should be required to run our code!

-To run everything_bagel.py, you do need ttkbootstrap (another library that includes some nice themes to make widgets look prettier!), simply install using: 'python -m pip install ttkbootstrap'
+To run everything_bagel.py, you do need ttkbootstrap (another library that includes some nice themes to make widgets look prettier!), simply install using: `python -m pip install ttkbootstrap`

 ## Acknowledgements
 Credit GeeksforGeeks for example code, TKinter Python Wiki for class and function information, israel dryer ttkbootstrap for the everything bagel example, and Bernd Klein from python-courses.eu for the game_of_life_example.py